 All property is conveyed "AS-IS, WHERE-IS" with no warranty, express or implied, of merchantability or fitness for a particular purpose, or any other warranties or guarantees.
-A purchaser or disappointed bidder will have no recourse against the State of Oregon, the Oregon University System, an institution, or any of their officers, employees, or agents.
+A purchaser or disappointed bidder will have no recourse against the State of Oregon, the University of Oregon, an institution, or any of their officers, employees, or agents.
 All sales will be final.
 Department assets will remain secured in the department until the buyer has taken custody.

 No current or former employee or agent for such will be granted any benefit or opportunity not granted the general public in acquisition of items through the disposal process.